Photon-HDF5/photon-hdf5/docs/phdata.rst

 Setup group
 -----------

-The **/setup** group contains information about the configuration of the measurement setup.
-The following fields are mandatory:
+The **/setup** group contains information about the measurement setup.
+This group can be **absent** in some files, an example being a file containing only detector dark counts, for which the following fields do not necessarily have a meaning.
+When setup is present, the following 9 fields are mandatory:

 - **num_spectral_ch**: (integer) number of distinct detection spectral channels.
 For example, in a 2-color smFRET experiment there are 2